Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ngPointIdent

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr The aggregation in the role ident provides the
+0..1 aggr The aggregation in the role ident provides the

 ability to make the ExternalTriggeringPoint identiﬁable.